Skip to content

 "I'm losing my shirt.
 I'm asking for compassion, but I think it's just being disrespectful.
 My concern too, is they're going to do the same thing on Cartier next year and do the same thing to Twiggs, and why?
 Why do you need to do this to businesses?
 We're already suffering."

 Seguin says his business has been a key location along McKeown Avenue for decades.
-He is hoping to survive the construction as he is pursuing a liquor licence from the province for his convenience store as a way to boost business.
+He hopes to survive the construction as he is pursuing a liquor licence from the province for his convenience store to boost business.

 Along with the construction woes, Seguin says he has seen an increase in crime as an employee was involved in a stabbing incident at the convenience store last October.